Irian3x3/nyro-v5/PRIVACY.md

 And everything but not limited to data the user (you) gives to the bot.

+We also cache user, channel, emoji, and guild data.
+Once the channel is deleted, it is removed from the cache.

 ---

 ### Who we share your data with